 - Extra hours (or parts of an hour) will be charged for (at the ad hoc rate (see fee card) and must be booked and paid for at least 24 hours in advance.

 - The charges must be paid monthly in advance, by the 1st day of the month.
 Fees apply to the month of care delivered the month after payment is made.
 For the purposes of clarity, fees that fall due on the 1st of February, are charged against the care delivered in March and so on and so forth.

-- All payments must normally be made by direct debit or childcare vouchers.
+- All payments must normally be made by direct debit through our GoCardless integration.
 We may agree to payment by cash, cheque or major credit/debit card, but it is your responsibility to obtain a receipt from the nursery manager as proof of payment.
 No payment shall be deemed to have been made until it is cleared into our bank account.
 If a cheque bounces, or payment fails, we may charge a reasonable administration fee (currently £ 15 / transaction).